 Trees indigenous to the region in which you live are naturally suited to survive and thrive in your garden.
 These native trees require zero chemical inputs and minimal resources when properly sited.
 More importantly, native trees co-evolved with our native insects – and insects, love them or not, are vital components of the food web.
 All animals directly or indirectly depend on tiny herbivores, such as caterpillars, for energy.

-An oak (Quercus) is a fine example of a productive native tree.
-Oaks host the most Lepidoptera (butterflies and moths) of all our Mid-Atlantic trees – well over 500 species of native caterpillars.
+An oak (Quercus) is a fine example of a productive native canopy tree.
+Oaks host the most Lepidoptera (butterflies and moths) of all our Mid-Atlantic trees – nearly 600 species of native caterpillars.
 In comparison, the pervasive Asian crepe myrtle (Lagerstroemia) supports just three caterpillars.
 Another native, the lovely flowering dogwood (Cornus florida) supports, at last count, 115 species of native Lepidoptera, while the Asian kousa dogwood (Cornus kousa), which is commonly planted, supports zero insect herbivores.